adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 23/6/20

+* Used the AllenNLP package for the first time for a Symantic Role Labelling task.

 ## 22/6/20

 * Installed PyCharm IDE.
 Trying out IDEs instead of simple text editors.
 Let's see how I like it!